kdave/btrfs-progs/Documentation/btrfs.rst

 For space-constrained environments, it's possible to build a single binary with functionality of several standalone tools.
 This is following the concept of busybox where the file name selects the functionality.
 This works for symlinks or hardlinks.
-The full list can be obtained by **btrfs help --box**.
+The full list can be obtained by :command:`btrfs help --box`.

 EXIT STATUS
 -----------